 He received countless letters and notes from thankful customers and celebrities, but there was one complaint –an outpouring of wrath from a client in 1964 was discovered after his death.
 The irate woman urged him to put the dress she’d bought back into stock and sell it.
 Everything about the garment was disagreeable to her.
 "Please let me know what you can do with it ...
 I never want to see it again," she wrote (Woman's Weekly, Claire Parker, July 1987).

 One suspects that Colin would have taken this in his stride, as he had plenty of experience dealing with querulous women.
-His eldest daughter, Virginia Cole, was born in 1954 and was the first of eight daughters.
+His eldest daughter, Virginia Cole, was the first of eight daughters.
 Apparently Colin was more than happy to let them play dress-ups and they were regularly seen out and about in his latest designs.

 Colin Cole's designs were regularly reported on in the media – particularly his bridal wear and his trend reports for current designs.
 In a New Zealand Herald article (13 September 1983), Colin describes his approach to clothing design and customer relations: "Often his hardest job is persuading a woman that she can turn heads just as she is.
 'Every woman who comes in here apologises for her body, my job is to make them look wonderful.'
 If after the 12 hours of work which goes into the average garment, a woman walks out on cloud nine, he is pleased.
 To Colin Cole, designing clothes is an act of love."
 It is no wonder that he was able to build up a large and loyal customer base.